iiitl/student-hub/docs/AUTHENTICATION.md

 - Sensitive operations require re-authentication
 - User must be logged in to access protected routes
 - Password reset functionality for account recovery
-- Domain restriction ensures only IIITL students (@iiitl.ac.in email addresses) can access the platform
+- Domain restriction ensures only IIITL students (@iiitl.ac.in email addresses) can login/signup to the platform.
+Others can only view.

 ## Environment Configuration